Useful information and my detailed experience hiking to Wankaroo Falls in Wooroonooran National Park, Far North Queensland Australia.

 After a few hundred metres, you'll arrive downstream of Wankaroo Falls, with the rainforest behemoth just to your right.

 The waterfall itself is very picturesque, with a single, thin, plunging stream falling into a very deep, round basin pool.
-In photos, it looks very similar to the nearby Nandroya Falls.
+In photos, it looks very similar to the nearby Nandroya Falls and reminded me of the popular Twin Falls waterfall on the Gold Coast.

 The pool is very deep, especially in the middle.
 Swimming up to the falls, you'll also see a small cave behind it, which makes for some impressive photos and a great spot to admire this incredible Woooroonooran waterfall.